aws-samples/satellite-comms-analytics-aws/README.md

 | day_of_week | string | Does day of week influence the model? |
 | hour_of_day | string | Does hour of day influence the model? |

+When the import(s) are complete, the notebook will return the job ARN with a status of ACTIVE.

+The predictor step is then triggered.
+Be sure to set the FORECAST_HORIZON correctly.
+This is the number of time steps being forecasted.
+In our use-case the horizon is 144 ie 1 day (10 min granularity : 6 * 24)

+We use an AutoPredictor model whereby each time series can receive a bespoke recipe – a blend of predictions underlying up to 6 different statistical and deep-learning models improving accuracy at every series.
+The net effect is higher accuracy, as outlined in the notebook section "Review accuracy metrics".

+Our primary accuracy metric for this use-case is the P90 Weighted Quantile Loss (WQL), which indicates the confidence level of the true value being lower than the predicted value 90% of the time.
+This is important because Satellite Operators typically want to slightly overprovision ensuring consumers have enough bandwidth the majority of the time.

+Finally, a forecast is generated with results exported to S3 for further ingestion by BI tools.
+A sample plot for SpotH12's next 24 hours capacity forecast at a P90 WQL is presented below: -

 ![Capture_spoth12_forecast](https://github.com/aws-samples/satellite-comms-forecast-aws/assets/122999933/dac6292e-d6b0-4bb9-ae13-f6c427d7abe1)

+Simply change the ITEM_ID to plot your target item of interest.

+Additional metrics such as predictor explainability are also exported to S3 - this helps us refine the model by placing more emphasis on 1 RTS variable over another.

+This completes the workflow.
+To terminate all Forecast assets uncomment the "Clean-up" section

 ## Security